Savanta

 Savanta is a market research consultancy based in London, England.
 Established in 2003 as Communicate Research Ltd, then ComRes, it was a founding member of the British Polling Council in 2004, and, by 2016, it was described one of the UK's "most respected" polling companies.
 In 2022, it became known as Savanta.

 The company is prominent in the British media through its regular voting intention polls for ITV News, the Daily Mail, and for its surveys of legislators in Westminster and Brussels.
 Other media outlets such as The Independent, the BBC, and Sky News also commission Savanta ComRes research.

-It has offices in Westminster and Brussels among other locations and works with clients across business, government, and the voluntary sector.
+It has offices in London, Oxford, New York, San Francisco, Toronto, Amsterdam and New Delhi among other locations and works with clients across business, government, and the voluntary sector.

 History

 Founded by current Chairman Andrew Hawkins in 2003, ComRes originally focused on research in the political sphere.
 In 2010, it was named Pollster of the Year at the Public Affairs Awards.

 In recent years, the business has expanded to develop expertise in a wider range of sectors, including financial services, education, health care, transport, and the voluntary sector.

 It won the Market Research Society's Public Policy & Social Research Award in 2014, for its research on behalf of the Grantham Research Institute on Climate Change and the Environment.

 The company rebranded as Savanta ComRes in 2019 when it was sold to Savanta for an undisclosed amount.